A "brief history of archery."

 1,000 BC - 400 AD

 490 BC - 'Battle of Marathon', Athenian infantry of 11,000 men with long spears, swords and armour defeated Persian archers after a rapid charge to avoid the shower of arrows.
 The Persian army of 15,000 men were flanked by the infantry and lost 6,400 men killed in retreat back to their ships.
 The Athenians only lost 192 men.
 According to legend, an Athenian messenger was sent from Marathon to Athens, a distance of about 40 km(25 miles), and there he announced the Persian defeat before dying of exhaustion.
+The modern marathon race is based on this story.

 360 BC - Macedonian - archers on horseback used to support other cavalry troops.